guilhermefacanha/jsf-getting-started/README.md

 ```

-- In our view we just changed the page load method:
+- In our view we just changed the page load method for the database load list:

 ```